Forest, Washington: Post office

 A post office was created and named in 1896 by the first postmaster, Amanda Monroe.
-(Note: Records also list a W.R.
-Monroe.)
+(Note: Records also list the first postmaster as W.R.
+Monroe.
+See sources in section.)
 It was moved in 1897 and established in Forest's historic Trodahl store, remaining in operation until 1934.
 Early service routes from Chehalis were directed through Forest providing mail delivery to towns and communities located on present-day SR 508 or near Mayfield Lake and Riffe Lake.
 Joseph Gruener, owner of the mercantile business that became known as the Trodahl store, served as postmaster from 1897 to 1929.

 At the combined post office and store, Greuner was shot in the back of the neck by a local resident, John Bernier, in August 1909.
 Bernier, and a male accomplice, were inebriated and the attempted murder was suspected to be a robbery of Gruener's store, though nothing was noted as being taken.
 The two men were arrested without incident, still intoxicated.